 Food For Thought has an important objective: provide breakfast to every school child in the Turks and Caicos.
 Malnutrition has an enormous effect on physical and mental development, and the children’s ability to concentrate and learn.
 Food for Thought provides free breakfast every school day to approximately 450 children throughout the Islands.

 The non-profit seeks donations and corporate sponsors.
 There are many ways to help, you can make recurring monthly donations, one-off donations, purchase merchandise, attend their fundraising events, or host your own fundraising event.

 Food For Thought has also placed food donation bins for non-perishable breakfast items, in their signature purple color scheme, at many locations around Providenciales.
 Visit their website for more details.

 Turks and Caicos Society for the Prevention of Cruelty to Animals

-Maintaining sensitive historical sites require constant care and attention, and the National Trust needs all the help it can get.
+Maintaining sensitive historical sites requires constant care and attention, and the National Trust needs all the help it can get.